-Business plans still have a nice list of features, though.
+Outside of speeds, Business plans have a nice list of features as well.
 Every plan comes with SSD storage that can run up to 20 times faster than spinning drives.
 Additionally, you get a free domain with each plan, free data backups and over 400 one-click installers.

 WordPress hosting is the same as business hosting, but optimized for WordPress.
 The platform is pre-installed at your domain, with managed updates and security specific to WordPress.

 VPS stands for “virtual private server.”
 This type of hosting runs your website off a virtual machine that shares resources with a physical server.
 Basically, you get a set of resources from a server all to yourself, making it an inexpensive way to mimic dedicated hosting.

 Additionally, you get root-level access, meaning you can install virtually any software that runs on Linux.

 Dedicated hosting gives you a physical server all to yourself.
 While expensive, dedicated hosting plans provide the most flexibility and the fastest speeds.
 InMotion’s dedicated servers also feature KernalCare, allowing updates to the server with zero downtime, plus tier one networking to automatically switch bandwidth providers in case one goes down.